Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 Cervix 101: What it is & how to locate your cervix

-This guide will give you the down-low on your down low: We’ll tell you exactly what the cervix is and does, walk you through the steps to find and feel your own cervix, and explain how the cervix is related to your cycle.
-We’ll also answer some frequently asked questions about specific parts of your cervix, the cervix anatomy, Pap smears, HPV, and cervical cancer.
+This guide will give you the down-low on your down low: We’ll tell you exactly what the cervix is and does, walk you through the steps to find and feel your own cervical anatomy, and explain how it is related to your cycle.
+We’ll also answer some frequently asked questions about specific parts of your cervix, its anatomy, Pap smears, HPV, and cervical cancer.
 Pull up a chair and let’s get to celebrating.

 What is the cervix?

-The cervix is a structure that divides the upper part of the uterus, known as the uterine body or sometimes uterine cavity, from the vaginal canal.1 It is a roughly donut-shaped structure that can contract and expand depending on what stage of the menstrual cycle you’re in, as well as throughout pregnancy.
+The cervix (or cervix uteri) is a canal, part of the female reproductive system.
+This structure divides the upper part of the uterus, known as the uterine body (a.k.a. uterine cavity), from the vaginal canal.1 It is a roughly donut-shaped structure that can contract and expand depending on what stage of the menstrual cycle you’re in, as well as throughout pregnancy.

-The cervix is basically the gateway to your reproductive system: It lets a newborn baby out into the world, it’s the door through which your period blood flows, and it’s where an IUD must pass through during placement.
-When an object (or sperm) needs to get into your uterus from the outside, it must first pass through the ectocervix (by way of the external cervical os) and into the endocervical canal (through the internal os) before it reaches the uterus or any other parts of the reproductive system.
+It is basically the gateway to the female reproductive system: It lets a newborn baby out into the world, it’s the door through which your period blood flows, and it’s where an IUD must pass through during placement.
+When an object (or sperm) needs to get into your uterus from the outside, it must first pass through a part of the cervix called the ectocervix (by way of the external os) and then into the endocervical canal (through the internal os) before it reaches the rest of the uterus or any other parts of the reproductive system.

-The average cervix structure is approximately 30 mm long.
-2 During labor, the cervix will dilate up to 10 cm.
+The average cervical canal is approximately 30 mm long.2 During labor, the mucus plug will come out and the cervix will dilate from 1cm, to 4cm in the first stage of labour, and up to 10 cm to let the baby pass through the birth canal.
 That’s more than 30 times its original size!3

 For some context, 1 cm is about the size of a Cheerio, whereas 10 cm is the size of a bagel.
-Name any other part of your body that can expand and contract that much in a matter of hours.
+Name any other part of your body that can expand and contract as much as the female reproductive tract in just a matter of hours.
 We’ll wait.

 How to find & feel your cervix